comexpertise/PuPHPet-config-lamp-webdev/README.md

 - VirtualBox 4.3+
 - Vagrant 1.6+
   - plugin(s):
-    - winnfs (only if you use the rsync sharing type)
+    - winnfs (only if you use the nfs sharing type)
-- Cygwin 1.7+ (Windows only - only if you use the nfs sharing type)
+- Cygwin 1.7+ (Windows - only if you use the rsync sharing type)
   - packages:
-    - rsync (3.1+ because use --chown option)
+    - rsync

 ## Used configuration